Homemade Char Siu (Roasted Chinese BBQ Pork)

 A bowl of char siu pork served over white rice with bok choy & green onions sits atop a creamy white textured surface.
 Loose pieces of sliced green onion and a white and blue striped linen napkin surround the bowl at center.

-I can’t wait for you to try this Easy Homemade Char Siu recipe!
-It’s perfectly savory-sweet & you can use it in about a billion different ways – I know you’ll love it as much as my family does!
 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations! ♡ Happy cooking!
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+We LOVE seeing your PWWB creations! ♡ Happy cooking!

 Print